onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Contrail Resource Parameters.rst

     :introduced: dublin
     :validation_mode: static
     :target: VNF
+    :updated: frankfurt

     When the VNF's Heat Orchestration Template's Resource ``OS::ContrailV2::InstanceIp`` is assigning an IP address
-    to an internal network (per the
+    to an ONAP internal network (per the
-    ONAP definition, see Requirements R-52425 and R-46461), and an IPv4 address is assigned
+    ONAP definition, see Requirements R-52425 and R-46461 and R-35666),
+    and an IPv4 address is assigned
     using the property ``instance_ip_address``
     and the parameter type is